AntonelaMalii/DinningHallServer/README.md

 * Handling cooks multitasking according to their proficiency
 * Add all atributes necessary for orders when sending and receiving
 * Calculating Order_total_preparing_time and defining the rating of the restaurant according to the feedbacks
-* 70%
-* Still need to implement the cooking-aparatus logic
+* The cooking-aparatus logic
-* Still need to implement prioritising ordering
+* The prioritising ordering

 ## Docker